ubco-W2022T2-data301/project-group-group41/final_report_group41.md

 The violin plot shows that the distribution of SPI values is more spread out than the distribution of xG values.
 This suggests that while SPI may have a stronger impact on a team's overall strength, xG is a more precise indicator of a team's ability to create scoring opportunities.

-To further analyze the relationship between a team's SPI and their xG, we can also calculate the mean xG for different SPI ranges:<br>
+To further analyze the relationship between a team's SPI and their xG, I can also calculate the mean xG for different SPI ranges:<br>